volodymyrprokopyuk/knowledge-base/programming/r.md

     - Choose matching rows `dt[..., mult = "first|all|last", nomatch = NULL|NA]`
 - Indices
-    - Compute and cache multiple indices temporarily on the fly without physical reordering of a data.table (by creating an order vector in the `index` attribute)
+    - Compute and cache multiple indices temporarily on the fly without physical reordering (but consuming memory) of a data.table
     - The `on` argument is mandatory for indices (cleaner syntax) and is recommended for the key
     - Set an index `dt |> setindex(a, b)`, `dt |> setindexv(c("a", "b"))` create and